 Since two of the main nutritional benefits of chia seeds are the antioxidants and the Omega-3s, this is why cooking, or even just heating them might not be good.
 The chia seeds might lose some of their wonderful health benefits after cooking them or boiling them.

 (I would definitely advise against boiling them, unless you are just trying to get the extra fiber from chia seeds, and aren’t concerned about the Omega-3 fats.
-See Can You Boil Chia Seeds?
-Here is Why I Wouldn’t (in Oatmeal or Water).
+See Can You Boil Chia Seeds in Oatmeal?).

 You don’t need to soak chia seeds before eating, but it will help with their nutrient absorption and digestibility.
 Soaking chia seeds can sometimes make them easier to eat.
 Whole chia seeds can tend to get stuck in your teeth and gums sometimes!